 A desoldering tool provides an instantaneous suction which will remove molten solder from the circuit board and component lead.
 These are available as a mechanical only device or with a built in heating element to melt the solder and suck the solder up in one tool.

 Whilst soldering sensitive components it is possible to overheat and damage active components such as transistors.
 To avoid this soldering of active components is best left until after non-active components is complete and to keep the soldering time down as short as possible.
 A heat shunt can be used to further protect the component.
 It is placed on the lead between the component and the soldering point and will absorb some of the heat preventing it damaging the component.

 Heat shunts are normally used for devices with long leads only.
 An alternative technique for integrated circuits (ICs) is to use an IC mounting socket instead of soldering direct to the IC.

 Oscilloscopes and logic analysers are useful for visualising voltage changes within a circuit to see if a circuit is behaving correctly.
-Unfortunately these are very expensive and are normally too expensive for most hobby electronic enthusiasts.
-There is an alternative which is to use the Arduino, your PC and a little bit of circuitry to provide a basic working oscilloscope / logic analyser.
-This is something I will be looking into soon to add to my own electronic test tools.
+Unfortunately these can be very expensive.
+There are some cheaper options which connect to a USB port of the computer.
+There is also an alternative which is to use the Arduino, your PC and a little bit of circuitry to provide a basic working oscilloscope / logic analyser.

 Standard metal working tools can be used for most metal or plastic cases.
 There are some specialist tools that can useful in certain instances.